According to the filmmakers, ninety percent of Mark Wahlberg's stunts in the film were done by him.

 Observe the conversation involving the CIA Director (Charles Parnell).
 His head covers the final word of a sentence in a poster on the wall behind him; the sentence says "Freedom isn't free".
 The image comes out as: "Freedom isn't (the CIA Director)."

 Kelsey Grammer and T.J.
-Miller are part of the "X-Men" franchise: Grammar plays Hank McCoy in two films (and had turned down one X-Men film to appear in this one), and Miller is the sidekick of Deadpool (2016).
-They are the second cast members from the X-Men films to appear in a TF feature; the first was Ty Olsson (Mitchell Laurio), who played Downshift in Transformers: Energon (2004).
+Miller are part of the X-Men film franchise: Grammar played Hank McCoy in two films (and had turned down one X-Men film to appear in this one), and Miller is the sidekick of Deadpool (2016).
+They are the second and third cast members from the X-Men films to appear in a Transformers feature.
+The first was Ty Olsson, who played Mitchell Laurio in X2: X-Men United (2003), and also played played Downshift in Transformers: Energon (2004).

 Cade Yeager (Mark Wahlberg) makes fun of a brother named Jerry.
 In Four Brothers (2005), Wahlberg's character has a brother named Jerry.